 Gary Halbert’s story goes on…

-After the success of the research report, he made a brochure — a four-color catalog which featured about 70 attractive items that could be ordered personalized with his customer’s family crest.
+After the success of the research report, he made a brochure — a four-color catalog that featured about 70 attractive items that could be ordered personalized with his customer’s family crest.

 Unfortunately, it didn’t work as expected.

 If you are in his place, what would you do next?
 Will you just stop and accept the loss?
 Read on.

 Well, what he did was to write a personal sales letter and he enclosed a snapshot of 3 best-selling items from the brochure.

 This personal sales letter yielded another $40 Million!!!